As a founder, you must conduct the following early market research:

 - Ask friends and family to make introductions to their connections.

-As the founder of a new startup business, it is essential to have a plan before you begin conducting customer interviews.
+As the founder of a new startup business, it is essential to have a plan before conducting customer interviews.
 A plan will allow you to be as efficient as possible with your time.
 Develop a list of questions specific to your product/solution to help you identify the key features most important to customers when they engage with your new product/company.
 Please explain your idea to the contact and ask for their honest feedback.
 Try to obtain information on competitive pricing and their likes/dislikes about similar products on the market.
 This research will be vital as you develop your marketing strategy and position your brand in the marketplace.

 It's essential to get your new product in front of potential customers and market it to them effectively.
 One way to do this is by asking your interviewees if they would be interested in becoming beta users of your product.
 It involves obtaining a letter of intent from them outlining their willingness to test your product and provide feedback.
 Five (5) adapters for your product will give you a good starting point for marketing and branding your business.
 It's also an excellent way to gauge customer interest and get feedback that can help improve your product.
 So if you're a startup founder, don't forget to ask your interviewees if they want to become beta users!